 You can make your work Open Access without paying a charge.
-The University of Southampton supports self-archiving, also known as green open access.
+The University of Southampton supports self-archiving, also known as green (or repository) open access.
 If you have funding, please check the Open access policies of your funder/s

 You publish in a subscription journal and self-archive a copy of your article in Pure.
 The Pure record feeds your University publications page and ePrints Soton, our institutional repository.
 You may find that your publisher will allow you to upload your Accepted Manuscript (the version incorporating changes from peer review but without the final publisher layout) but not the final published article (known as the Version of Record).
 They may also require an embargo meaning that your article is not immediately open access.